bibhas2/jcsv/README.md

 # Zero Copy CSV File Parser in Java
 Here we develop a CSV file parser that doesn't allocate any memory or copy data to parse a CSV file.
-This is done using these techniques:
+This is done using the following techniques:

 - Memory map the file
-- Read the fields as ``ByteBuffer`` slices
+- Read the fields in a line as ``ByteBuffer`` slices
 - Keep all text as ``ByteBuffer`` and never convert to Java's String

 This implementation follows [RFC 4180](https://www.rfc-editor.org/rfc/rfc4180).